berensp/berensp.github.io/_posts/2024-06-01-personality.md

 That isn't to say we humans can't have preferences and proclivities ("default settings"); it's just that the types that Jung and Myers and Briggs came up with *a priori* ended up being more fortune cookie than scientific instrument.
 Which is astounding because millions of people rely on it, including [~90% of the Fortune 100 and 200 federal agencies](https://www.vox.com/2014/7/15/5881947/myers-briggs-personality-test-meaningless).

-However, there are other personality assessment tools that are showing to have greater explanatory/predictive power than that of MBTI[^3]:
+However, there are other personality assessment tools that are shown to have greater explanatory/predictive power than that of MBTI[^3]:

 | Assessment | R² |
 | :--- | :--- |